August 27th, 2010

 What to do then?

 In a set composed of cardboard crystal shards outlined in dayglo duct tape and cheap-o Persian rugs sparkling with glitter and tinsel, Olson’s character interacts with the video projection of a customer-service rep-slash-self-help guru (played by Olson, as well).
 On the one hand, the guru character leads Olson inside herself on a mission to “chill out” and stop worrying about all the things she thinks she needs.
 To some extent, it works.
-Olson comes to the stage in a translucent mask and the guru is able to get her to take the mask off (there’s a good gag where after Olson takes the mask off, it reveals another mask, but the guru is sharp enough to have her remove that mask, too).
+Olson comes to the stage in a translucent mask and the guru is able to get her to take the mask off (there’s a gag where after Olson takes the mask off, it reveals another mask, but the guru is sharp enough to have her remove that mask, too).
 On the other hand, the guru is a sleazy con-man, convincing Olson to put on blinders—avoiding hope in more rigorously intellectual traditions such as empirical science or psychoanalysis.
 And, in a musical montage in the middle of the show, the new age approach of the guru is marketed as a cheesy, 100% guaranteed enlightenment or your money back-style video series.

 This tension between sleaze and truism is explored in a moment in which the guru demands of Olson to put her finger in her mouth and imagine that her finger is a glacier.
 Olson does so and the guru says to be as chilled as the glacier.
 This starts to work, but then one remembers that the glaciers are melting.
 And this melting—ostensibly due to climate change—is what created anxiety for Olson in the first place.

 Between wisdom and mass-produced wisdom, chilling and heating, going into one’s self and back out to the world, is the space Whew!
 Age inhabits.
-In the process, it produces a therapeutic effect by nudging its audience towards neither one nor the other but rather towards an acknowledgment of the inevitable contradiction between the two.
+In the process, it produces a therapeutic effect by nudging its audience towards neither one pole nor the other but rather towards an acknowledgment of the inevitable contradiction between the two.

-The second example of Olson’s work is Double Bind (2010), a two-channel video first exhibited at the Berkeley Art Museum and Pacific Film Archive in Berkeley, California.
+Another example of Olson’s recent work is Double Bind (2010), a two-channel video first exhibited at the Berkeley Art Museum and Pacific Film Archive in Berkeley, California.
 The work is composed of two YouTube videos—one a “response video” to the other.
 In the first video, one views Olson dressed professionally in a black suit with make-up and styled hair as she wraps her head in hot pink vinyl bondage tape until it’s completely covered.
 In the response video, one views Olson unwrap the pink tape from her head.

-So, in one video the artist is tying herself up in bondage tape; in the other, she’s releasing herself from this bondage.
+So, in one video, the artist is tying herself up in bondage tape; in the other, she’s releasing herself from this bondage.
 As they play in a loop side by side—not in perfect sync as the runtime of one video is roughly twice as long as the other—the viewer is presented with two contradictory messages—liberation and submission—each competing with the other and in neither case allowing the two messages to coalesce into a synthesis.

 In Double Bind, the phenomenon of “double bind” is demonstrated, thus creating a way to confront the anxiety by pointing out the incommensurability of the information in conflict with one another.
 Through this demonstration, the subject struggling with the choice of either/or is released from the need to even make such distinctions.